- Attend Events

 Proposals should include a detailed proposal of up to 1,500 words plus references and budget.
 Applicants should also provide a letter of support from a AAA member with relevant field experience who is willing to serve as mentor.
 Applications will be evaluated based on the clarity of the proposal and the feasibility of the proposed research within the time and budget available.
 Among competitive applicants, we will select finalists with an eye to forming a cohort of fellows with complementary areas of interest who represent a diverse range of departments, ideally including BA, MA, and PhD-granting programs, housed in public and private baccalaureate colleges and research universities, in a variety of geographical regions.

 Proposals will be accepted until October 1, 2018 at http://surveys.americananthro.org/s3/UndergradFellows.
 Questions about the program can be directed to Daniel Ginsberg, PhD, Manager of Education, Research, and Professional Development at email@example.com.

-This project is funded by the Center for Research on College-Workforce Transitions, the Wisconsin Center for Education Research, and the University of Wisconsin, Madison.
+This project is funded by the Center for Research on College-Workforce Transitions of the Wisconsin Center for Education Research, University of Wisconsin, Madison.